 Individuals subject to "hours of service" limits.
-You can deduct a higher percentage of your meal expenses if the meals take place during or incident to any period subject to the Department of Transportation's "hours of service" limits.
-The percentage is 60% for 2001, and it gradually increases to 80% by the year 2008.
+You can deduct a higher percentage of your meal expenses while traveling away from your tax home if the meals take place during or incident to any period subject to the Department of Transportation's "hours of service" limits.
+The percentage is 70% for 2004, and it gradually increases to 80% by the year 2008.